GeoNet/fdsn/README.md

 ### Building C libraries

-Fdsn-ws uses the Go wrappers to the libmseed C library.
+Go wrappers to the libmseed and libslink need the C libraries.
 The C source is vendored using govendor.
-A special govendor command was used to vendor the entire collect repository and C code:
+A special govendor command was used to vendor the C code from the kit repo:

 ```
+govendor fetch github.com/GeoNet/kit/cvendor/libmseed^
-govendor fetch github.com/GeoNet/collect/^
+govendor fetch github.com/GeoNet/kit/cvendor/libslink^
 ```

 You will need to build these C libraries in-place before building fdsn-ws.
 This will require a C compiler (eg: gcc) and make (possibly other packages depending on your system.
 Alpine requires musl-dev):

 ```
-cd vendor/github.com/GeoNet/collect/cvendor/libmseed/
+cd vendor/github.com/GeoNet/kit/cvendor/libmseed/
 make
 cd ../libslink/
 make